1NANO/Onset-ObjectInteraction/README.md

 Simply drag and drop the "ObjectInteraction" folder inside your server "packages" folder and update your server_config.json.

+# !!!NOTE!!!
+This package currently use dialogui in order to spawn random object and vehicle for testing purposes.

 # Configuration and how to use of the package

 ### objectSettings.lua ###